 "Over the next five years more and more things will act on our behalf and encourage us to do things based on our actions. " How the Internet of Things will change the world.

+Any server can read all your IE cookies.
 From any domain.
 Anyone.
 I was just explaing to my folks that the reason cookies are (generally) safe is that this was NOT possible.
 Well, it's possible now.

 This article at zdnet is all about how wireless web devices aren't that handy, and how our lives would suck if wireless web access was everywhere.
 I heartily disagree.
 I have a wireless 2Mb LAN connection at work and it's liberating (it's possible to code, listen to shoutcast mp3 streams, and check email outside or down at the coffee house next door).
 My PCS phone is useful too, I can surf a few important websites when I don't have a laptop around, getting news, weather, and email.
 Wireless access is certainly a Good Thing, and should make our lives easier, but the article's author is blaming the possible deluge of information on wireless, instead of the user.
 How would a wireless broadband connection make your life better or worse?